-Horse Racing is one of the world’s oldest sports and has been for hundreds of years.
-With its popularity decreasing, many online bettors would instead wager on NFL Odds than horse racing.
-There are areas where it still draws a lot of attention.
-However, public sentiment against it is mounting.
+Horse racing is one of the world’s oldest sports, having existed for hundreds of years.
+With its popularity decreasing, many online bettors would rather wager on NFL Odds than horse racing.
+Although horse racing still draws a lot of attention in some areas, public sentiment against it is mounting.

-The recent pandemic affected almost every industry in 2020, including the horse racing industry, which lost more than $5 billion.
-The industry was already in a slow decline since the peak of its popularity in the 1890s when the US had more than 300 race tracks.
-Anti-gambling sentiment caused an even faster decline early in the 20th century, in which most states outlawed bookmaking.
+The recent pandemic affected almost every industry in 2020, including horse racing, which lost more than $5 billion.
+The industry had already been in a slow decline since its popularity in the 1890s when the U.S. had more than 300 race tracks.
+Anti-gambling sentiment caused an even faster decline early in the 20th century when most states outlawed bookmaking.

 Horse Racing Ups and Downs

-Horse racing gained more favor during the Great Depression in the 1930s, as it was legal to bet on horse races again in the US.
-Another reason for this increased popularity was two famous horses, Seabiscuit and War Admiral, who had several battles that intrigued not only racing fans but the public in general.
+Horse racing gained more favor during the Great Depression in the 1930s, as it was legal to bet on horse races again in the U.S. Two famous horses, Seabiscuit and War Admiral, had several battles that intrigued not only racing fans but the public in general.

-The fact that people no longer have the desire to watch horse racing as much as they used to has only helped the cause of animal-rights activists who call for its banishment.
-With the wave of recent deaths of thousands of horses in US racetracks since 2019, calls are even louder to put an end to the horse racing industry.
+The fact that people no longer desire to watch horse racing as much as they used to has only helped the cause of animal rights activists who call for its banishment.
+With the wave of recent deaths of thousands of horses in U.S. racetracks since 2019, calls are even louder to put an end to the horse racing industry.

 The main reason horses have been dying in record numbers is that doping has become more prevalent in the sport.
 Some trainers argue that it’s the only way to stay competitive with drugs so commonplace in the industry.

 One of the most familiar drugs used is Lasix.
-It prevents pulmonary bleeding in horses that run hard for long distances and is given to almost all horses on the days they race.
-The drug is banned in Asia, Australia and throughout Europe.
+It prevents pulmonary bleeding in horses that run hard for long distances and is given to almost all horses on their race days.
+The drug is banned in Asia, Australia, and throughout Europe.

 Opposition Continues to Grow as Deaths Increase